spuder/spuder.github.io/_posts/2015-05-28-elasticsearch-default-shards.markdown

 # Templates

-Elasticserach leaverages templates to define the settings for the indexes in shards.
+Elasticserach leverages templates to define the settings for the indexes in shards.
 You can see the elasticsearch template for logstash with this http GET

     _template/logstash?pretty